fond-of/spryker-google-search/readme.md

 For more information, see the official documentation at https://developers.google.com/custom-search/json-api/v1/overview

-You can add different CX_KEYs for locales bei extending the key with the locale, in example:
+You can add different CX_KEYs for locales by extending the key with the locale, in example:

 ```
 $config[GoogleCustomSearchConstants::CX_KEY . '_fr_FR']